 Wild Side (2004)

 Named after Lou Reed’s hit, Walk on the Wild Side, this French language film premiered in 2004.
-Being French, kind of arthouse and early 2000s, it’s right up my street.
 Wild Side is a meditative and fragmented tapestry that focuses on three marginalised people within society and their feelings about nationality, sexuality, gender and family.
 Played by non-professional actors (because there were no professional trans actors in France at the time), director Sébastien Lifshitz put authenticity at the forefront of his film at a time where it could’ve been way easier to just hire a cis actor.
 Kudos to him.

 Art